ATTENTION RIC STUDENTS: If you can no longer log into RIC email, Blackboard or MyRIC, visit the Student Account Page.

 - Upon acceptance, a passport photo will be required.

 The admission deadline for the Adult/Gerontology Acute Care NP option and the Nurse Anesthesia option is February 15.
+In the event that space(s) remains in the NP option after the February 15th deadline, the application deadline may be extended at the discretion of the program director.
+Contact the MSN program director for further information.
 Applications for the Adult/Gerontology Acute Care CNS option, the Populations/Public Health Nursing option, and the Nursing Care Management Certificate in Graduate Studies are on-going and may be submitted at any time.

 Additional Admission Requirements for Adult/Gerontology acute care